input-output-hk/peras-design/docs/reports/tech-report-1.md

   deriving (Eq)
 ```

-Cryptographic functions are kept abstract, for example for hashing there is the record type `Hashable`
+Cryptographic functions are not implemented in the specification.
+For example for hash functions there is the record type `Hashable`

 ```agda
 record Hashable (a : Set) : Set where